manujbawa/minime-mcp/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+Community Version - See LICENSE file for details

 ---